aitesam961/Raspberry-Pi-Pico-Breakout/README.md

 # Raspberry-Pi-Pico-Breakout
-Raspberry Pi Pico Breakout, RGB, Lipo Powered Raspberry Pi Pico Breakout Board:
+Raspberry Pi Pico Breakout board featuring an RGB, Lipo Battery management system and a compact form factor at low cost.
-A low cost, high spec breakout board for Raspberry Pi Pico.

 ### What is Raspberry Pi Pico?
 Raspberry Pi Pico is a low-cost, high-performance microcontroller board with flexible digital interfaces.